anukah/plsql-sales-management/README.md

   Provides an interface to add locations via SQL Developer, handles commit, and outputs success or error messages.

+### 13. Adding Complex Sale

+- **Procedure**: `ADD_COMPLEX_SALE_TO_DB`

+  Adds a complex sale, validates customer and product information, calculates sale price, and updates both customer and product sales YTD.
+Also validates the sale quantity and sale date.

+- **Procedure**: `ADD_COMPLEX_SALE_VIASQLDEV`

+  Provides an interface to add complex sales via SQL Developer with success or error messages.
+Handles the sale amount calculation.

+### 14. Fetching All Sales

+- **Function**: `GET_ALLSALES_FROM_DB`

+  Retrieves all sale transactions, including the sale ID, customer ID, product ID, sale date, and sale price.

+- **Procedure**: `GET_ALLSALES_VIASQLDEV`

+  Provides an interface to fetch and display all sale transactions via SQL Developer.

+### 15. Counting Product Sales Within a Time Period

+- **Function**: `COUNT_PRODUCT_SALES_FROM_DB`

+  Counts the total number of product sales made within a specific number of days from the current date.

+- **Procedure**: `COUNT_PRODUCT_SALES_VIASQLDEV`

+  Provides an interface to count product sales within a given time period via SQL Developer.

 ## Getting Started